-That’s what was on our board but you literally could you anything you’d like!
+That’s what was on my board but you literally could you anything you’d like!
 The trick is to have a good balance of colorful fruity candies and chocolate candy to create some variety.
-The fruity licorice gave us something to add a little variety is shape, size, and color.
+The fruity licorice gave me something to add a little variety is shape, size, and color.

 Place it all out on your board.
 You’ll notice that some of the candies are in more than one spot.
 Some of the trickier, smaller little candies are in the bowls.

 That’s pretty easy, right?!
 And so much fun!